Catalog Search

 Course Description

-Traffic flow theory seeks to describe through precise mathematical models (a) the interactions between the vehicle and the roadway system and (b) the interactions among vehicles.
-Such theories forms the basis of all the models and procedures used in design and operational analysis of streets and highways.
-The course examines the fundamental traffic flow characteristics: time headway, flow, time-space trajectories, speed, distance headway and density.
-In depth treatment of related analytical techniques including traffic stream modeling at both microscopic and macroscopic levels, supply and demand analysis, shock wave analysis, queuing analysis and simulation modeling of traffic systems.
+Traffic flow theories seek to describe through precise mathematical models (a) the interactions between vehicles and the roadway system and (b) the interactions among vehicles.
+This course covers both conventional human-driven vehicles and the emerging connected and automated vehicles.
+Such theories form the basis of the models and procedures used in design and operational analysis of streets and highways.
+In particular, the course examines the fundamental traffic flow characteristics and the flow-speed-density relationship, as well as time and space headway, string stability, traffic flow stability, popular analytical techniques for traffic stream modeling at both microscopic and macroscopic levels, shock wave analysis, and simulation modeling of traffic systems.

 Prerequisites & Notes